Careers360 Logo

 • They are oval, isodiametric, or polygonal with intercellular spaces.

-• Plasmodesmata are commonly present.
+• Plasmodesmata are commonly present in parenchyma cells.

 • They are involved in various functions like photosynthesis, respiration, secretion, and storage.